- Self-pay and Register at the other College as a non-matriculated student

 - Registration is the responsibility of the student.
-You must check with the host institution to confirm how they plan to process your request, enrollment, and any necessary additional information or paperwork required to complete the enrollment process.
+Upon approval you must check with the host institution to confirm how they plan to process your request, enrollment, and any necessary additional information or paperwork required to complete the enrollment process.

 How to Process Your Cross-Registration

-- Identify the course(s) you wish to take at a host school.
-Determine eligibility — ask the Transfer Credit office (undergraduates) or Graduate Studies office (graduate students) whether or not the external course(s) will complete degree requirements; complete the online cross-registration application at www.suny.edu/crossregister.
-Once the electronic request has been submitted it will be reviewed using workflows requesting approvals from host & home institution advising, registration, financial aid, and student account offices.
+- Brockport students must identify the course(s) you wish to take at a host school.
+Determine eligibility - ask the Transfer Credit office (undergraduates) or Graduate Studies office (graduate students) whether or not the external course(s) will complete degree requirements; complete the online cross-registration application at www.suny.edu/crossregister.
+Once the electronic request has been submitted it will be reviewed using Electronic-approvals from host & home institution advising, registration, financial aid, and student account offices.

 - Complete any other forms for the host institution as required.

 - Once approved, validate with the host institution that you are fully registered.

 - Upon completion of the cross registered course(s) a transcript should be provided to the home institution if necessary - order an official transcript from the host school to be sent to Brockport for transfer credit to be processed.
 Undergraduates should have this sent to the Transfer Credit Office and Graduates should have this sent to Graduate Studies.